Reasons to visit Perth

 Take a 5-10 minute stroll from Woodcroft House across the bridge, admire the stunning river views and you will find yourself outside one of Perth’s main shopping precincts where you will find everything on offer from big name high street stores to individual and distinctive locally managed shops.
 You will find top designer fashions in McEwans of Perth, or why not choose one of over 100 handmade sporrans from Janet Eagleton in George Street.

 There are some exceptional restaurants, cafés and bars to enjoy a meal or a drink.
-North Port, the Bothy, Grand Italia, Deans, PigHalle, Willows, Brown & Blacks to name just a few.
-All serve a different style of cuisine from modern Scottish, traditional Italian and French, bistro style, and gourmet pub.
+The North Port, 63 Tay Street, Cardo Restaurant, Grand Italia, Kisa's, Deans, Chesters, Willows, Brown & Blacks to name just a few.
+All serve a different style of cuisine from modern Scottish, traditional Italian and French, bistro style, gourmet pub, or soup and a sandwich.

 Let me know if you would like any recommendations or further information.